castorgit/RL_course/README.md

 Repository with Examples and Exercises for an Introuductory Reinforcement Learning Course.
 Based on the Sutton/Barto Textbook and David Silver RL course

-The files in this repository are based on Gymnasium (farama foundation) and KERAS (for Deep Reinforcement Learning) Some examples are with Pytorch as well <br>
+The files in this repository are based on Gymnasium (farama foundation) and KERAS (for Deep Reinforcement Learning) <br>
+Some examples are with Pytorch as well <br>
 They are kept as simple as possible for educational purposes